Minghe4419/P8160_StatsComputingSimulation/Homeworks/HW2/homework-Newton-Optimization.md

 print(results)
 ```

+    ##            Method     Alpha     Beta   LogLik Iterations
+    ## 1 Original Newton 0.2974917 1.554776 16.96356          8
+    ## 2 Modified Newton 0.2974917 1.554776 16.96356          5
+    ## 3  Fisher Scoring 0.2974917 1.554776 16.96356          7

-6. Based on the comparison table above, we found that all methods can find the MLE quickly and the modified newton ralphson with ascent check and step halving is the fastest as we expected.
-All three methods agrees on an optimum, which indicates our result is valid.
+6. Based on the comparison table above, we found that all methods can
+    find the MLE quickly and the modified newton ralphson with ascent
+    check and step halving is the fastest as we expected.
+All three
+    methods agrees on an optimum, which indicates our result is valid.